The list of currently available versions is available at API documentation home page.

 Renaming or removing of an API method.

-Making previously optional request parameter mandatory.
+Making previously optional request parameters mandatory.

 Removing constant-named fields from API response structures.

-Changing response structure of an API method.
+Changing the response structure of an API method.